Crime prevention and safety programs

 ► Emergency phones: Located throughout the university campus, over 250 emergency phones provide a direct line of communication to UAPD for individuals in need of emergency assistance.
 These phones are strategically positioned along pedestrian walkways, inside parking decks and at many building entrances to provide immediate contact with the University Police dispatcher.
 Campus police respond to all activated emergency phones even if no words are spoken.
 Look for the blue lights inside buildings, in parking areas and on campus grounds.

-► Student Campus Patrol: Campus Patrol operates seven days a week from 5 p.m. to 2 a.m., for the safety of anyone walking alone on campus.
+► Student Campus Patrol: Campus Patrol operates around the clock for the safety of anyone walking alone on campus.
 By calling 330-972-7263, an escort will come to your location and accompany you to your local destination.
 Campus Patrol members are employed and trained by UAPD.
 They are easily identified by conspicuously marked shirts or jackets.
 Teams assist UAPD in patrolling the campus, including parking lots and reporting suspicious behavior.

-► Prospective and current student crime awareness and prevention programs: UAPD and the Office of the Vice President for Student Affairs present information to prospective students and their parents about university safety programs and general campus safety tips.
-Safety literature and displays are available during orientation and at move-in.
+► Prospective and current student crime awareness and prevention programs: We present information to prospective students and their parents about university safety programs and general campus safety tips.

 ► A.L.i.C.E., training program: A.L.i.C.E., is an acronym that stands for Alert, Lockdown, inform, Counter, Evacuate.
 This cutting-edge training will provide options for faculty, staff and students in the event of having to face an armed intruder.

-The Office of Student Judicial Affairs' primary focus is to promote university community standards through the administration of The University of Akron Student Code of Conduct.
+The Office of Student Conduct and Community Standards' primary focus is to promote university community standards through the administration of the University's Student Code of Conduct.
 The office also serves as an information source on student discipline, judicial hearings, appeals, and academic misconduct concerns.
 The purpose of the University discipline system is to promote student development by addressing behaviors that are inconsistent with community standards and expectations, as defined by the Student Code of Conduct.
 The office conducts fair and impartial hearings regarding alleged violations of the Code and, when appropriate, administers proactive and educational sanctions.
-Student Judicial Affairs often coordinates its services with other campus offices in an effort to serve students to the fullest extent.
+Office of Student Conduct and Community Standards often coordinates its services with other campus offices in an effort to serve students to the fullest extent.
 When appropriate, referrals will be made to other University offices in an effort to best serve students.

-Whenever persons witness what appears to be a violation of University rules under the Code, they are encouraged to report this to the Office of Student Judicial Affairs, which may conduct an investigation or contact UAPD if the reported activity appears to be criminal in nature.
-The Office of Student Judicial Affairs is located at Student Union 216.
+Whenever persons witness what appears to be a violation of University rules under the Code, they are encouraged to report this to the Office of Office of Student Conduct and Community Standards , which may conduct an investigation or contact UAPD if the reported activity appears to be criminal in nature.
+The Office of Office of Student Conduct and Community Standards is located at Student Union 216.
 The Office may be contacted at 330-972-6380.
 See the Student Code of Conduct.

-Health Services works to assist students in meeting their educational and personal goals by addressing their health concerns during their enrollment.
+Health Services helps students meet their educational and personal goals by addressing their health concerns during their enrollment.
 Health Services' Health Education section provides health education, wellness promotion and risk reduction programming to students, faculty and staff.
-Health Services continues to maintain the University's strategic vision of "shared responsibility" to plan, develop, implement, and evaluate health promotion techniques and continue to be a resource for those in need.

 Health Services is designed to provide medical care for uncomplicated illnesses and injuries that are of recent onset and short duration.
 If you have any questions, please call us before your visit.
 Health Services is located in the Student Recreation and Wellness Center Room 260 and is open Monday through Friday from 8 a.m. to 5 p.m.
 (Last appointment at 4:30 p.m.)
 Health Services is closed on weekends and holidays.